-If you’re thinking about getting some business advice with me, Julia Chanteray, joining my Remarkable Business programme to learn the essential skills for growing a business or working with me as your business coach, you probably want to know some more about me.
+If you’re thinking about getting some business advice from me, Julia Chanteray, or working with me as your business coach, you probably want to know some more about me.

 Julia Chanteray – business geek

 I’ve been running businesses in one shape or another since I was 24.
-I’m 51 now, so I’ve been around the block a few times to find out what works and what doesn’t.
-I’ve run all kinds of businesses, from setting up social enterprises, running a web hosting company, a management training agency and in 2001, I moved from Edinburgh to Brighton and set up the Joy of Business.
+I’m 56 now, so I’ve been around the block a few times to find out what works and what doesn’t.
+I’ve run all kinds of businesses, from setting up social enterprises, running a web hosting company, and a management training agency.
+In 2001, I moved from Edinburgh to Brighton and set up the Joy of Business.

 People describe me as a business geek, and I’m always reading and learning about management and business.
 I find it fascinating.
 And I love being able to pass on what I’ve learnt to my clients.

-I’m equally at home looking at the financial side of the business, challenging my clients by setting targets for improving gross margin, answering odd questions about the treatment of VATable expenses.
-But I also like to put more money into the accounts by supporting clients to get their marketing right.
+I’m equally at home looking at the financial side of the business, challenging my clients by setting targets for improving gross margin, and answering odd questions about the treatment of VATable expenses.
+But I also like to put more money into my clients business bank accounts by supporting clients to get their marketing right.

 My specialist subjects

 I’m an all-around business advisor, so I don’t have a particular sector that I specialise in.
-Which keeps things interesting when you’ve been doing this for 17 years, as I get all kinds of clients selling fascinating things.
+Which keeps things interesting when you’ve been doing this for 20+years, as I get all kinds of clients selling fascinating things.
 I do have a few specialist areas I love working on, especially helping people with productising over at Adventures in Products.

 I’m a big fan of what small businesses can achieve through online marketing and spend a lot of time keeping myself up to date with this.
 So, I can advise clients on how to use this to bring in more business.

 I’ve become known for giving strategic advice about shares in small businesses, and I regularly give talks about the right pricing strategies for small businesses, based on my book, Sweetspot Pricing.
 Most of my clients want to become more effective and productive, so I do a lot of work on personal productivity and automating business processes.

 Julia Chanteray – author

 As well as obsessively reading business books, I’ve written two myself.
-The first Tales of Everyday Business Folk is a long short story about Katherine who accidentally sets up a business when she gets made redundant.
+The first Tales of Everyday Business Folk is a long short story about Katherine, who accidentally sets up a business when she gets made redundant.
 The second is Sweetspot Pricing, a guide to setting the right price for small businesses.
-There are a few shorter books available for free on the site.

 I write regularly on my award-winning blog, and I am always looking for quality blogs and magazines to publish my writing.
 I’m well known for my business stories, the tips, ideas and little stories I send out each week by email.
 You can get this exclusive content which I don’t publish on the blog here.